 Are you building communities of practice for community health in this time of public recognition of injustice?

-COVID-19 and recognizing racism as a public health threat spotlights the importance of health communities of practice and their need to have high-quality, data-driven discussions.
-How do we do data-informed conversations well?
-How do we expand them to include more health professionals and more community members outside what is recognized as the healthcare industry?
-Both are very clearly needed now.
+How do we expand them to include more health professionals and community members from outside of what is currently recognized as the healthcare industry?

-Thanks to a client giving us a shout out, Agaric realized recently we've done a lot of health communities over the years and would love to talk and learn with others.
-We're hosting a "Birds of a Feather" (people interested in the same topic coming together) at DrupalCon Global today at 3:15 Eastern Time to talk about facilitating discussion among healthcare practitioners and researchers and the public, and anything along community or data-sharing lines.
+Thanks to a client giving us a shout out, Agaric has come to acknowledge our experience building for health communities and the role that we are able to take in this conversation.
+We would love to talk and learn with others more deeply about these issues.
+We're hosting a "Birds of a Feather" (people interested in the same topic coming together) at DrupalCon Global today at 3:15 Eastern Time to talk about facilitating discussion among healthcare practitioners, researchers, and the public.

-What's the next steps for healthcare workers and researchers?
-For any person who cares about our communities?
-How do we move conversations within health communities and with outside communities forward, and never fall back to not caring?
+What are the next steps for healthcare workers and researchers?
+What are the next steps for any person who cares about our communities?
+How do we move important conversations into the public realm sustainably?
 The stakes for both well-informed and broad-based discussion are clearer than ever.
 We know pressure, policy, and practice are what make change; what is our role?

 Please leave your comments even if you can't join us today!